A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

 \subsubsection{Electronic designs}

-Next, we look at OIM.
+Next, we look at the electronic designs.
 While the current OIM prototype is a desktop machine, in principle it can be scaled down in size and up in frequency.
 The primary unknown is to what extent the nodes can scale down and still operate like ideal LC-tanks.
 For this study, we assume a 100MHz frequency.
 Admittedly, this is nothing more than a rough guess.
-We see that OIM is perhaps comparable to BRIM, though subjectively, we feel the challenge is far more daunting than in BRIM.
+We see that OIM is perhaps comparable to BRIM, though subjectively, we feel that the practical challenges are far more daunting than in BRIM.

-Finally, we compare ASA with BRIM.
+We also compare ASA with BRIM.
 ASA is essentially a specialized computer doing algorithmic search for better cut values.
-Clearly, ASA takes advantage of the tremendous cumulative improvements of CMOS technology to relatively fast and efficient computation.
+Clearly, ASA takes advantage of the tremendous cumulative improvements of CMOS technology to provide relatively fast and efficient computation.
 However, it is still a modified von-Neumann machine (with its only program hardwired).
-In contrast, BRIM is a bona-fide Ising machine where nature is performing the computation.
-Indeed, here we see that to get similar quality solutions on small graphs, BRIM is still much faster while consuming a tenth of the power, and with 20x lower area cost.
+In contrast, BRIM is a physical Ising machine where nature is performing the computation.
+Indeed, here, we see that to get similar quality solutions on small graphs, BRIM is still producing better results while consuming a tenth of the power, with a 5x lower area cost, and providing 12x more spins.
 It is tempting to think that the area comparison is unfair because ASA offers a large number of nominal spins.
-In reality, the limited nearest-neighbor connection means that we need far more physical nodes than that in the graph.
-For instance, the process to embed Gset graphs takes hours of computer time and often fail due to memory capacity issues.
-Here, we primarily test ASA using small graphs that can be more easily mapped.
-Later, we will idealize it for a more detailed analysis.

-\subsubsection{Recap}
+We will show next that the nominal number of spins is an extremely poor, if not useless, metric.

+Finally, the last column shows the result of a conventional computer running simulated annealing for reference.
+We can clearly see the potential benefit of a high-performance Ising machine: we can obtain a speedup of about 7-8 orders of magnitude.

+\subsubsection{\bf Recap}

-We see that: \ding{172} for the scale of problems we are discussing, room-sized machines are not advantageous; \ding{173} ASA, OIM, and BRIM are three possible candidates for chip-scale applications with perhaps different strengths.
+We see that: \ding{172} Ising machines can provide extraordinary speedups in certain types of problems; \ding{173} but for the scale of problems we are discussing, room-sized machines are not advantageous; \ding{174} ASA, OIM, and BRIM are three possible candidates for chip-scale applications with perhaps different strengths.
 We look at these models in more detail next.